jmcb/murderrl/doc/shape.rst

 #######

 - `ShapeCollection`_.
+- `ShapeCoord`_.

 .. _ShapeCollection:

 class *ShapeCollection*
 ^^^^^^^^^^^^^^^^^^^^^^^

-A sorted collection of Shapes and co-ordinates.
+A sortable collection of Shapes and co-ordinates.
 Can be initiliased from a list of ShapeCoords or Shapes.
 For the latter, these will be wrapped in a ShapeCoord using Coord(0, 0) as their co-ordinate.